Far-1d/microservice-social-network-api---fastapi/README.md

 - User Account information
 - Follow/block relationships
 - User existence validation
+> [!TIP]

-these communications are achieved both with redis pubsub and kafka's producer and consumer.
+>these communications are achieved both with redis pubsub and kafka's producer and consumer.

 ---

 ## Test